stuf/presentations/async-workshop/md/01-brief-history.md

 note:

 - old idea as well, studied since 1980's, concept from 1970's
+- popularized as deferreds back in 2011 by jquery, among others
 - can be passed around to where the result is wanted
 - it's just a box for eventual data
 - value and error passed in parallel